 Unfortunately, if you want to go out and see Bahrain during your interchange or a layover, you will have to get a Bahrain transit visa.
 We applied for our visas in advance on this website.
 The visa cost was $77 per person.
 You can check if you’re are eligible for an eVisa for Bahrain (that’s the one we got) on the website I mentioned before.

-The passport control at Manama airport was super fast, we weren’t asked pretty much anything and in 10 minutes, we were already getting inside a taxi in the airport to go to Manama, the capital.
-There weren’t many people, who wanted to go out in Manama and explore the city during the stopover in Bahrain.
+The passport control at Manama airport was super fast, we weren’t asked many questions at all, and in 10 minutes, we were already getting in a taxi to go to Manama centre.
+We were surprised that there weren’t many people, who wanted to go out in Manama and explore the city during the stopover in Bahrain.
+However, I can understand that since the price is pretty steep for just a few hours in the city.

 What to see in Bahrain?

 Most of the landmarks of Bahrain are actually located in Manama, so your best bet is just taking a taxi to Manama.
 We paid around $15 for a 25-minute journey, which isn’t very expensive.
-However, it was complicated to grab a taxi from the Manama Fort, as there were no taxis.
+However, it was complicated to grab a taxi from the Manama Fort (it was our first destination) as there were no taxis.
 Nonetheless, we managed to ask the Archaeological Museum staff (big thanks to them) to ask for a taxi for us, so we could go explore other parts of Manama.
 However, if you have internet in Bahrain, you can use this website for ordering your taxi.

 Things to do in Manama, Bahrain during a stopover with Gulf Air (or anyone else really)

 Our first stop was the archaeological museum of Manama and the old fort, where this photo below was taken.
-The museum didn’t impress us much, so you can totally skip it, but the fortress was worth walking around.
-The fortress is a meeting point for many women in Bahrain, who are meeting, walking and talking together in their black abayas and hijabs.
-In Bahrain, however, you can see quite a few western-looking women wearing their regular outfits.
+The museum didn’t impress us that much, but the fortress was worth visiting!
+The fortress is a meeting point for many women in Bahrain, who are going for a walk together.
+In Bahrain, you can see quite a few western-looking women wearing their regular outfits.
 For example, I’ve seen a woman going for a run in the fort.
-She was wearing regular jogging pants and a top and nobody was paying any attention to her.
+She was wearing regular jogging leggings (probably Lululemon) and a top and nobody was paying any attention to her.

 So if you’re a female and you’re worried about what to wear in Bahrain – don’t worry at all.
-I wouldn’t still recommend wearing short skirts or dresses, but you’d be totally fine in a knee-long skirt or jeans and a T-shirt.
+I wouldn’t recommend wearing mini skirts or dresses, but you’d be totally fine in a midi or maxi skirt or jeans and a T-shirt.

 The third thing we did during our interchange in Bahrain, was having a traditional breakfast in Bahrain.
 The breakfast wasn’t expensive at all, but it was huge and really interesting.
 I would totally recommend you trying local dishes in Bahrain.
-The breakfast took longer than expected and also it started raining in Bahrain (totally unexpected, as Bahrain is basically a desert), so we skipped the last point of our itinerary, the Mosque.
+The breakfast took longer than expected and also it started raining in Bahrain (which was totally unexpected, as Bahrain is basically a desert).

 If you still have enough time left, you can head to Bahrain National Museum that was also opened in 1988 (seems like 1988 was a very important year for Bahrain).
 The museum has a lot of archaeological artefacts and even a Natural History hall.
 If you’re having a stopover in Bahrain with children, you can definitely head there, as it would be interesting for the children.